Graphegon/pygraphblas/README.md

 of [MIT Lincoln Laboratory Supercomputing Center](http://news.mit.edu/2016/lincoln-laboratory-establishes-supercomputing-center-0511).

-As show in Kepner's paper, there are two useful matrix representations of graphs: [Adjacency Matrices](https://en.wikipedia.org/wiki/Adjacency_matrix) and [Incidence Matrices](https://en.wikipedia.org/wiki/Incidence_matrix).
+There are two useful matrix representations of graphs: [Adjacency Matrices](https://en.wikipedia.org/wiki/Adjacency_matrix) and [Incidence Matrices](https://en.wikipedia.org/wiki/Incidence_matrix).
-For this introduction we will focus on the adjacency type as they are simpler, but the same ideas apply to both, both are suported by GraphBLAS, and it is easy to switch back and forth between them.
+For this introduction we will focus on the adjacency type as they are simpler, but the same ideas apply to both, both are suported by GraphBLAS and pygraphblas, and it is easy to switch back and forth between them.

 ![An example graph and its adjacency matrix](./docs/GraphMatrix.svg)

 On the left is a graph, and on the right, the adjacency matrix that represents it.
 The matrix has a row and column for every vertex.
 If there is an edge going from node A to B, then there will be a value present in the intersection of As row with Bs column.
+How it differs from many other matrix representations is that the matrix is sparse, nothing is stored in computer memory where there are "empty" spaces.

-One practical problem with matrix-encoding graphs is that most real-world graphs tend to be sparse, as above, only 7 of 36 possible elements have a value.
+This is because one practical problem with matrix-encoding graphs is that most real-world graphs tend to be sparse, as above, only 7 of 36 possible elements have a value.
 Those that have values tend to be scattered uniformally across the matrix (for "typical" graphs), so dense linear algebra libraries like BLAS or numpy do not encode or operate on them efficiently, as the relevant data is mostly empty memory with actual data elements spaced far apart.
 This wastes memory and cpu resources, and defeats CPU caching mechanisms.

 For example, suppose a fictional social network has 1 billion users, and each user has about 100 friends, which means there are about 100 billion (1e+11) connections in the graph.
-A dense matrix large enough to hold this graph would need (1 billion)^2 or (1,000,000,000,000,000,000), a "quintillion" elements, but only 1e+11 of them would have meaningful values, leaving only 0.0000001 of the matrix being utilized.
+A dense matrix large enough to hold this graph would need (1 billion)^2 or (1,000,000,000,000,000,000), a "quintillion" elements, but only 1e+11 of them would have meaningful values, leaving only 0.0000001th of the matrix being utilized.

-By using a sparse matrix instead of dense, only the elements used are actually stored in the matrix.
+By using a sparse matrix instead of dense, only the elements used are actually stored in memory.
 The parts of the matrix with no value are *interpreted*, but not necessarily stored, as an "algebraic zero" value, which may or may not be the actual number zero, but possibly other values like positive or negative infinity depending on the particular semiring operations applied to the matrix.
-The math used with sparse matrices is exactly the same as dense, the sparsity of the data doesn't matter to the math, but it does matter to how efficiently the matrix is implemented internally.

-pygraphblas is a python module that provides access to two new high-level types: `Matrix` and `Vector`, as well as the low-level GraphBLAS api to manipulate these types.  pygraphblas uses the amazing [CFFI](https://cffi.readthedocs.io/en/latest/) library to wrap the low level C-api while the high level types are normal Python classes.
+Semirings ecapsulate different algebraic operations and identities that can be used to multiply matrices and vectors.
+Anyone who has multiplied matrices has used at least one Semiring before, typically referred to as "plus_times".
+This is the common operation of multiplying two matrices containing real numbers, the coresponding row and column entries are multipled and the results are summed for the final value.

+When using matrices to solve graph problems, it's useful to have a wide variety of semirings that replace the multplication and addition operators with other operations.
+For example, finding a shorest path between nodes involves substituting the `min()` function for the add operation, and the plus function for the times.  pygraphblas wraps all 960 distinct built-in semirings that come with the SuiteSparse GraphBLAS implementation.

+Semirings can also work over different domains than just numbers, however pygraphblas does not support the GraphBLAS user defined types (UDT) integration yet.
+This is being actively worked on.

 # Solving Graph Problems with Semirings